What is the contraceptive patch and the vaginal ring?

 There is only one type of contraceptive ring and contraceptive patch available in the UK - Nuvaring and Evra Patch - which are both available to buy online at HealthExpress.

 All hormonal contraception is only available on prescription.
 First, you will need to fill in our brief medical questionnaire.
-After this and providing that you have been approved, our doctors can issue a prescription that will be sent directly to our certified pharmacy, where they will prepare your contraceptive for free next day delivery.
+After this and providing that you have been approved, our partner doctors can issue a prescription that will be sent directly to our certified pharmacy, where they will prepare your contraceptive for free next day delivery.
 Remember, we also offer same day delivery in some regions of the UK.

 How can prescription Contraceptive Ring treatment help me?